 David Asman joined FOX News Channel (FNC) in 1997 and helped launch FOX Business Network (FBN) in 2007.
-He is the host of FBN’s post-market program Bulls & Bears (weekdays 5-6PM/ET).Read More
+He currently serves as guest anchor on programs across FNC and FBN.Read More

-Most recently, Asman has served as a co-anchor on FBN’s After the Bell (weekdays 4-5PM/ET), which was number one in its timeslot.
+Previously, Asman served as the host of FBN’s post-market program Bulls & Bears (weekdays 5-6PM/ET).
+In addition, Asman served as a co-anchor on FBN’s After the Bell (weekdays 4-5PM/ET), which was number one in its timeslot.
 While at FNC, Asman anchored the weekday Fox News Live.
 In 2005, he was named head of FNC's documentary unit where he hosted a series of investigative specials, including Global Warming: The Debate Continues and U.N.
 Blood Money, a three-part series which examined the oil-for-food controversy.

 Prior to joining FNC, Asman served as the Wall Street Journal's editorial features editor beginning in 1995.
 He joined the newspaper in 1983 as an editorial writer, where he edited the "Manager's Journal" and the "Americas" column.
 He also wrote editorials and over 100 articles from Latin America and elsewhere.
 In 1994, Asman was named senior editor for the Journal's editorial page, where his role was combined with administrative responsibilities.